IVSoftware/key_filter_for_console/README.md

-Your question is about detecting **CONTROL X** and you also made an additional excellent comment that goes to the heart of the matter:
+Your question is about detecting **CONTROL X** and your additional comment goes to the heart of the matter by asking:
 >[...]
 Where shall I write the code which I want to implement in the console application.
 For example like taking user input from console, then do something with that input value and write to console. "

 My answer, basically, is to **treat them the same**, polling for both **CONTROL X** _and_ user input values in a single task loop but doing this _strategically_: